 Plant species did not differ in betweenness centrality suggesting this role is contextual in this system.
 Low differences between species have also been reported in agricultural systems (Russo, et al. 2013).
 Species with high betweenness centrality are hypothesized to mediate co-evolutionary cascades moving through mutualistic networks (Martín-González, et al. 2010) and keep communities from being fragmented (Newman 2004, Jeong 2000).
 Node attributes influence network topology (Bianconi et al, 2009).
 A meta-analysis confirmed the importance of generalized species and demonstrated their similarity of roles across geographical regions and ecosystems (Martín-González, et al. 2010).
 Further research is necessary to distinguish between contextual, individual roles and species roles in structuring ecological interaction networks.
 The next step here is to determine how the co-blooming neighbourhood influences centrality measures in the absence of facilitation.
 Downscaling the community interaction network revealed that individuals are more variable than their aggregations of conspecifics in the key network role of betweenness centrality.

 Modules.
 This system was influenced by species identity, study day, visitation rates and also weak effects of the local shrub density.
 Previous work has found that modules are not stable structures (Valverde) and change over short time periods (Stanoev).
 Temporal variations in plant-pollinator interactions are not well documented at the community level and the causes of short-term visitation network dynamics are critically understudied (CarraDonna, Poisot 2014, Bascompte and Jordano 2013).
-In addition to potential short-term phenological variation, modularity may have been influenced by site level density decreases.
+In addition to potential short-term phenological variation, modularity can be influenced by decreases in net site-level density.
 Changes in the availability of resources can alter pollinator foraging preferences (cite).
-As Tur (2015) found, conspecifics could be members of different modules and previous individual, community work has found divergences between taxonomic similarities and trait similarities – networks built on traits are different than those built with species (Rumeu 2018).
+Conspecifics can be members of different modules (Tur 2015), and previous individual, community work has found divergences between taxonomic similarities and trait similarities – networks built on traits are different than those built with species (Rumeu 2018).
 Conversely, only visitation rates contributed to the individual networks nestedness which suggests it is the generalists contributing to nestedness, not the specialists (this is maybe too obvious.
-Not sure).
+Not sure yah good keep).
 Nestedness is a function of redundancy and it hypothesized to increase a network’s stability (Bascompte and Jordano 2007) so these findings highlight the importance of generalist plants in this system.

 Downscaling from species to individual network